 Each day, we had multiple opportunities to walk along the Vistula from our hotel to sights to see and things to do.
 During the day, there were many others either going about their daily business or touring the city just like us.
 At night, we felt the riverside walk with the city lights reflecting in the Vistula had a very romantic feel to it – especially in the rain.

 Day 6 – Day trip to Auschwitz – Birkenau

-Tour tip: Although it is possible to go on your own from Krakow by taking a train (to the nearby town of Oświęcim and walking 1.5km to the site entrance) or bus (which stops across from the site entrance), we chose an organized excursion by Cracow Tours (which we booked through Viator).
+Tour tip: Although it is possible to go on your own from Krakow by taking a train (to the nearby town of Oświęcim and walking 1.5km to the site entrance) or bus (which stops across from the site entrance), we chose an organized excursion to Auschwitz.
 The meeting place was just a five-minute walk from our hotel, so it was very convenient.
 We also appreciated the express access the tour provided and not needing to worry about getting tickets when we arrived.
 On the bus ride there was an introductory documentary film about Auschwitz-Birkenau that was very educational.